IbukunAdejumo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that lists local & environment variables
+ a script that displays the result of BREATH to the power LOVE